-It was summer of 1912, the Olympics in Sweden.
-Jim Thorpe, a Native American from the Sac and Fox tribe in Oklahoma, was representing the U.S. in four events, including the decathlon, which would determine the greatest athlete in the world.
+It was the summer of 1912, the Olympics in Sweden.
+Jim Thorpe, a Native American from the Sac and Fox tribe, was representing the U.S. in four events, including the decathlon, which would determine the greatest athlete in the world.

-Without a store to purchase a new pair from, he and his track coach went scouring trash bins looking for a discarded pair.
-His coach found a right shoe and a left one.
-They were different styles, different sizes.
+Without a store to purchase new shoes, he and his track coach went scouring trash bins looking for a discarded pair.
+His coach found two mismatched shoes that were of different styles and different sizes.
 One shoe fit fine.
 The other was too big.
-But given time constraints this was his best option.
-So on the foot with the big shoe, Jim put on two pairs of socks.
+But given time constraints, this was his best option.
+Jim put two pairs of socks on the foot with the big shoe.

 Wearing these track shoes, Jim came in first place.
-And he didn’t just win, he dominated, wining by a margin of about 700 points.
+And he didn’t just win, he dominated, winning by a margin of about 700 points.

-Jim returned home to a ticker tape parade down Broadway in NY.
-His name was in the papers, the pride of nation.
+Jim returned home to a ticker-tape parade down Broadway in N.Y.
+His name was in the papers, the pride of a nation.
 He was the greatest athlete in the world.

 Note: post updated on February 3rd, 2021.